glaubermagal/doc-api/source/includes/api/_user_management.md

 ## Password recovery

-Password recovery endpoints support both HTML and JSON output formats, depending on the `Content-type` provided in the request.
+Password recovery endpoints support both HTML and JSON output formats, depending on the `Content-Type` provided in the request.
 These can be used either as part of your application (for example, if you want your UI to have these features built in) or as a standalone, end user facing interface (for applications that prefer to rely on the existing UI elements provided by the RW API).